MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Menü görüntülerinin boyutunu temsil eden nesne.`CSize`
+Menü görüntülerinin boyutunu temsil eden bir `CSize` nesnesi.

 ### <a name="remarks"></a>Açıklamalar